-Markets can't do it alone - we need green industrial policy
+Markets can't do it alone - we need green industrial strategy

 Since the industrial revolution, our rapid economic growth has been achieved at the cost of serious overuse and destruction of our planet's natural resources.
 As we approach various ecological tipping points - some of which are already radically and irreversibly altering our environment - we know that we must pull back from the brink.

 And yet, poverty and hardship are still widespread in the world, and we can't simply abandon the world's poorest and most deprived citizens.
 So we face a dual challenge: pursuing economic development and social improvement for the billions still living in deprivation, while rapidly reducing our material impact on the planet to ensure that these gains are sustainable for future generations.

 We know that free market forces alone cannot solve these twin challenges - in fact, unfettered markets can only exacerbate some of these threats.
 Instead, informed and ambitious industrial strategy is required from governments and regulators, in order to channel the huge power of markets towards productive aims.